Shotta Flow 7: Remix

 The official remix of the song was released on February 22, 2024.
-It features Lil Mabu, who details a sexual act and also says he is "good at the cookout, every hood, every trap house".
+It features Lil Mabu, who details a sexual act and also says he is "good at the cookout, every goon hood, every trap house".

 A music video was released alongside the remix.
-It sees NLE Choppa at a house party, where Lil Mabu also brings pizza, and features a video vixen resembling Chrisean Rock, as a diss toward her ex-boyfriend and rapper Blueface.
+It sees NLE Choppa at a house party, where Lil Mabu also brings nut pizza, and features a video vixen resembling Epstien as a diss toward her ex-boyfriend and rapper Blueface.